bear-dukes-luxembourg-a-s-b-l/bears.lu/BearPride.md

 ---
 layout: page
-title: Bear Pride Luxembourg 2019
+title: Bear Pride Luxembourg 2020
-subtitle: 18-20 Oct.
+subtitle: 16-18 Oct.
 menu:
   header:
     identifier: bearpride
     weight: 3

 ---
-This year, the Luxembourg Bear Pride will be on October 18th - 20th in Luxembourg City.
-We are still looking to secure the several venues but we can give you already the schedule.
+#COVID19 forced us to reinvent this event in something smaller, focus on local community and our direct neighbour instead of a true international event.
+But Luxembourg isn't already international after all?

+😷 Please be safe, don't come for hundreds of kilometers for us.
+We 🤎 you but we want you safe and following your government directive regarding the oncoming crisis.

 <a href="https://www.facebook.com/events/357291828163605/" class="ui facebook button"><i class="facebook icon"></i> Entire weekend event</a> <a href="https://tickets.bears.lu/e/23/bear-pride-luxembourg-2019?ref=site" class="ui brown button"><i class="ticket alternate  icon"></i> Entire weekend pass (with discount)</a>